MrLixm/MrLixm.github.io/content/blog/0005/katana_instancing.rst

 To start, there is a nice small example on the `official Katana documentation
 <https://learn.foundry.com/katana/Content/ug/instancing/rendering_instances.html>`_
 .
-It explains how to create instance using mostly Katana nodes and one small OpScript to avoid stacking numerous ``AttributeSet`` nodes.
+It explains how to create instances using mostly Katana nodes and one small OpScript to avoid stacking numerous ``AttributeSet`` nodes.
-This approach is pretty basic : we manually set how much instances we want to create and we need to manually move them.
-The setup also take times to build and is not very scalable.
+This approach is pretty basic: we manually set how many instances we want to create and we need to manually move them.
+The setup also takes time to build and is not very scalable.

-A more widely used solution depends on ``point-clouds`` : a type of location composed of visual abstract "points" in the 3d space that can hold an arbitrary number of attributes based on the point index.
+A more widely used solution depends on ``point-clouds``: a type of location composed of visual abstract "points" in the 3d space that can hold an arbitrary number of attributes based on the point index.

 You use each individual point's attribute to create an instance.
 For example, each point can specify what kind of instance source it is representing, ...
-Furthermore it's "abstract" aspect make it very convenient for transfering data between DCCs.
+Furthermore, its "abstract" aspect makes it very convenient for transferring data between DCCs.

 A convenient way to create scene graph locations based on a source object like a point-cloud, is to use the `OpScript